Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 You should base your decision on which cleaning services to provide based on these two things:

-1. Your cleaning equipment: The cleaning services you’re able to offer are limited based on the equipment you’re able to afford.
+1. Equipment: The cleaning services you’re able to offer are limited based on the equipment you have.

-2. Your area: If there’s a demand for a cleaning service that no one offers in your area, then you have the perfect opportunity to quickly soar past your competition.
+2. Area: If there’s a demand for a cleaning service that no one offers in your area, then you have the perfect opportunity to quickly soar past your competition.

 5. Market Analysis Summary

-In essence, your market analysis summary explains how your cleaning business is going to compliment the needs of your target market.
+In essence, your market analysis summary explains how your cleaning business is going to complement the needs of your target market and it should include:

 6. Business Strategy